 - Seems to be restlessness, especially at night.

-- Is panicked to get our for a pee or seems distressed.
+- Is panicked to get out for a pee, or seems distressed.

-- She seems to be thirsty for cold water.
+- Seems to be thirsty for cold water.

-- If she has any extreme straining, either for diarrhea or urine.
+- Has any extreme straining, either for diarrhea or urine.
 This is a very important sign for Mercurius patients.

 These are the major remedies for acute cases.
-If your dog has recurring or chronic symptoms, you need expert help.
-So I recommend you consult a homeopath for alternative remedies.
+If your dog has recurring or chronic symptoms, you need expert help … so consult a homeopath for alternative remedies.
 Your homeopath will take your dog’s whole symptom picture into account … not just the UTI issues.

 Some herbal options can also provide relief.
 I’ll get into those soon.